THE BLACK COMMUNITY'S

 Asia continues to be both the fastest-growing region in the world and the main engine of the world’s economy, contributing more than 60 percent of global economic growth with notable growth from China (33.3%), ASEAN (7.8%), Korea (1.3%) (International Monetary Fund)

-...AND to CHANGE INTERACTIONS WITH OUR RACE IN THE REGION.
+...AND to CHANGE INTERACTIONS WITH BLACK PEOPLE ACROSS ASIA.

 THis NEED FOR DIVERSITY IS RECOGNIZED IN EDUCATION...

-The Congressional Black Caucus and multiple HBCUs signed a memorandum of understanding with the China Education Association for International Exchange pledging 1,000 scholarships for students to study in China
+For example, The Congressional Black Caucus and multiple HBCUs signed a memorandum of understanding with the China Education Association for International Exchange pledging 1,000 scholarships for students to study in China (CBC).
+Also, Morehouse and Spelman developed Chinese Studies programs (Diverse Education).

 ...IN THE FEDERAL GOVERNMENT...